krother/Biopython_Tutorial/sicklecell.md

 ### 2.6 Optional Exercises

-* collected the entries matching all criteria in a new list
+* collect the entries matching all criteria in a new list
 * save the filtered list to a FASTA file
 * Filter the list of sequence entries even further using your own criteria